Sjors/nado-book/appendix/more_episodes.md

 In this episode I interview another expert on Lightning routing, René Pickhardt.
 We discuss his paper “Optimally Reliable & Cheap Payment Flows on the Lightning Network”.^[<https://arxiv.org/abs/2107.05322>] To cite the abstract:

-> Today, payment paths in Bitcoin's Lightning Network are found by searching for shortest paths on the fee graph.
+> Today, payment paths in Bitcoin’s Lightning Network are found by searching for shortest paths on the fee graph.
 We enhance this approach in two dimensions.
 Firstly, we take into account the probability of a payment actually being possible due to the unknown balance distributions in the channels.
 Secondly, we use minimum cost flows as a proper generalization of shortest paths to multi-part payments (MPP).
 In particular we show that under plausible assumptions about the balance distributions we can find the most likely MPP for any given set of senders, recipients and amounts by solving for a (generalized) integer minimum cost flow with a separable and convex cost function.
 Polynomial time exact algorithms as well as approximations are known for this optimization problem.
 We present a round-based algorithm of min-cost flow computations for delivering large payment amounts over the Lightning Network.
 This algorithm works by updating the probability distributions with the information gained from both successful and unsuccessful paths on prior rounds.
 In all our experiments a single digit number of rounds sufficed to deliver payments of sizes that were close to the total local balance of the sender.
 Early experiments indicate that our approach increases the size of payments that can be reliably delivered by several orders of magnitude compared to the current state of the art.
 We observe that finding the cheapest multi-part payments is an NP-hard problem considering the current fee structure and propose dropping the base fee to make it a linear min-cost flow problem.
 Finally, we discuss possibilities for maximizing the probability while at the same time minimizing the fees of a flow.
 While this turns out to be a hard problem in general as well - even in the single path case - it appears to be surprisingly tractable in practice.

 #### Eltoo and SIGHASH_ANYPREVOUT

-We covered this topic twice, so there's two epidodes to choose from.
+We covered this topic twice, so there’s two epidodes to choose from.
 In episode 35 Aaron and I explain it, whereas in episode 48 one of the authors, c-lightning developer Christian joins me to explain it in his words.

 ![Ep.
 35 {l0pt}](qr/ep/35.png)